 We are in the final steps of the setup process.
 We need to set the camera streams to the proper configuration.

-4. Repeat the process of selecting different cameras and set all the inputs of the system to H264.
+We will need to set all of the inputs of the system to H264.

 We are almost done configuring the unit.
 We will need to set the IP address of the unit to DHCP.
 You can do this in Network > Basic settings.
 Press the DHCP checkbox.
 Hit save and let the unit reboot.

 Adding your Hikvision NVR/Encoder

 On your Eagle Eye Dashboard, you will see a Hangzhou Hikvision Digital Technology Co., Ltd Camera available to add.

 From the Available Cameras section click the Green Plus Icon next to the encoder to add it to the account.

 Once it is added you will see a Three Gear Icon next to it.